 UMMC partners with community-based workforce organizations to provide youth and adult programs that lead to employment and advancement.
 The goal is to build a pipeline of qualified healthcare workers by leveraging strategic partnerships, removing barriers and providing advancement opportunities.

 UMMC has been recognized in the Baltimore Economic Inclusion report by the Baltimore Integration Partnership.
 Read the full Baltimore Economic Inclusion report.

 UMMC employees are supported with their academic and professional advancement needs through these programs:

-- Rising Star focuses on enhancing entry-level employee engagement, improving job readiness skills, reducing turnover and increasing productivity through training, mentoring and coaching.
+- Career Readiness focuses on enhancing entry-level employee engagement, improving job readiness skills, reducing turnover and increasing productivity through training, mentoring and coaching.

-- Bring Your "A" Game to Work is a progress that stresses the importance of attitude, appearance, attendance, ambition, accountability, acceptance and appreciation.
+- Bring Your "A" Game to Work is a program that stresses the importance of attitude, appearance, attendance, ambition, accountability, acceptance, appreciation, and advocacy.
 These are the core values that address the work ethic gap that can be a hindrance to employment and retention.